paimanbandi/vim-p/README.md

 - Docker

+#### Building Image Manually

-If you prefer using Docker, then just clone this project, build and run the image.
+To build the Docker image manually: just clone this project, build and run the image.

 Clone the project